harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-smfq.md

 ## GAD-7 vs SMFQ

 Psychologists and social scientists always seek to understand the deep nuances that differentiate or connect psychological assessments like the Generalised Anxiety Disorder Assessment (GAD-7) and the Short Mood & Feelings Questionnaire (SMFQ).
 However, going through the cumbersome process of harmonisation on these instruments might be a daunting task.
 This is why the Harmony software comes into the play.
-By making use of AI and natural language processing, Harmony allows an efficient comparison between these two highly relevant psychological assessments: GAD-7 vs SMFQ, with the potential to analyze them in different languages.
+By making use of AI and natural language processing, Harmony allows an efficient comparison between these two highly relevant psychological assessments: GAD-7 vs SMFQ, with the potential to analyse them in different languages.

 ## Comparing GAD-7 and SMFQ using Harmony